The idea of creating a Neighbourhood Plan for Knighton arose from a discussion at the Knighton Ward Community Meeting on 15th December 2014.

 The working group met a number of times, considered the area for the Neighbourhood Plan and organised a meeting on 24th March 2015 at Knighton Parish Centre, which was publicised by posters in shops, public buildings, places of worship, schools and on lamp-posts in the Knighton area, as well as to those who had attended the January meeting.

 The meeting on 24th March 2015 was attended by 47 people.
 Members of the working group reported back on what they had found out about Neighbourhood Planning and how it works, including an example from Exeter.
 There was considerable discussion at the meeting about the area, and strong feelings that it should include the catchment area for the Overdale Schools and that it should include the area of West Knighton to the west of Welford Road.
 It was agreed to go ahead with the formation of a Neighbourhood Forum, and enough people signed up to be members of the Forum to meet the requirement of 21 people who live, work and are councillors in the area.
-(The actual membership of the Forum will be finalised once the area has been formally designated by the City Council and the Forum is properly constituted, so it is still very much open to people who want to get involved.)

 A meeting of the group to create the Neighbourhood Forum was held on 20th May 2015, and a revised area was discussed.
 After some discussion, the area was accepted by the meeting with no objections.
 This area was sent to Leicester City Council Planning Department as the proposed designated area and was the subject of the consultation starting on 1st September 2015.